 How Do Students with Bulgarian Heritage Benefit from Earning the Seal of Biliteracy?

 Heritage speaking students may earn up to 4 World Language Competency-based Credits by demonstrating high levels of proficiency in Bulgarian language.
 Heritage Speakers feel a sense of inclusion and pride by being recognized for their bilingual assets.
-The Seal of Biliteracy is a “value-added” earned honor posted to the student’s transcript and is recognized for entrance by 4-year colleges in Washington.
+The Seal of Biliteracy is a “value-added” earned honor posted to the student’s transcript and is recognized for entrance by 4-year colleges.

 Competency Testing and Credits for Bulgarian Language